-- Allows zap-susceptible algorithms to be written reasonably. - Allows most existing code containing zap-susceptible algorithms to run unchanged. - Zap-susceptible algorithms can freely use function calls and other C++ features promoting modularity. - All optimizations relying on lifetime-end pointer zap still apply. @@@ Needs validation. @@@ - Debugging techniques relying on lifetime-end pointer zap could still be used. @@@ Needs validation. @@@ - No change to existing implementations. @@@ Needs validation. @@@

-• All optimizations relying on lifetime-end pointer zap still apply.
+- Allows zap-susceptible algorithms to be written reasonably. - Allows most existing code containing zap-susceptible algorithms to run unchanged. - Zap-susceptible algorithms can freely use function calls and other C++ features promoting modularity. - All optimizations relying on lifetime-end pointer zap still apply, assuming that this technique can be applied. - Debugging techniques relying on lifetime-end pointer zap could still be used.
+However, this advantage must be discounted pending the advent of such techniques. - No change to existing implementations, assuming that this technique can be applied. - All optimizations relying on lifetime-end pointer zap still apply.